georgeperez/COMP4018/README.md

 # Mamba Database Systems

-Mamba Database Systems (Team Name) makes MambaDB, a state-of-the-art order inventory system for small to medium sized businesses.
+Mamba Database Systems makes MambaDB, a state-of-the-art order inventory system for small to medium sized businesses.
 Update, remove, edit orders, add new products, add suppliers, and more.

-This project is being developed by George Perez Marrero and Carlos L. Malave.
+This project is being developed by George P&eacute;rez Marrero and Carlos L. Malav&eacute; Solares.

-The project manager is George Perez Marrero.
+The project manager is George P&eacute;rez Marrero.

 ## Sprint 1 Documents